Eating Carbs at Night Will Not Make You Fat

 The human metabolism does not work like that.
 You are not going to turn into a Gremlin if you eat carbs at night.

 Eating carbs at night will not make you fat.
 I do not know where this myth came from, but it needs to die a brutal and public death.
-I have many conversations in the gym where smart people tell me they eat all their carbs before dinner.
+I have many conversations in the gym where smart people tell me they stop eating carbs at 3 PM so they won't get fat.
 They’ve been lied to by fitness magazines and internet gurus.

 Fitness myths make everything more difficult for well meaning, hard-working people.
 We need to debunk as many as possible.

-Unfortunately it couldn’t be further from the truth.
+Unfortunately this couldn’t be further from the truth.

 Studies show that your metabolism does not slow down while you are sleeping.
 It speeds up.
 This is especially true if you are working out regularly.
 Regular exercise increases your basal metabolic rate for as much as 18 hours after you leave the gym.
 That means you are burning as much as 3 times the normal amount of calories no matter what you are doing.